 What modern automation actually does

-If you're writing POs by hand in 2026, you're doing the work the system should be doing.
+If you are writing recurring POs by hand in 2026, you are doing work the system can often do.
 A modern procurement platform like LineNow:

 - Generates the PO from your ordering decision.
 You add items to a cart from the inventory tab; the PO is built automatically with all eight required fields and the dispute-prevention fields, pre-filled from your saved supplier and buyer details.